Curricular Practical Training (CPT)

 If you are a graduate student engaged in research that is integral to a thesis or dissertation, the research should involve innovative technology available only at a particular corporation’s research facilities or the collection of data or experience essential for your thesis or dissertation.
 All required coursework for the degree must be completed to use this form of CPT.
-You must be registered for at least 1 credit hour of thesis/dissertation research each semester (except summer) during the CPT authorization.

 Apply for CPT Authorization

 F-1 students are eligible for CPT if they have complete one academic year (two semesters) as a full-time student.